AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 _Metric: How many minutes, or hours, or days between code commit and a push to production does it take your team?_

 #### Release cadence
 How frequently do you release to production?
 While this is still a relevant metric for Continuous Delivery shops, it is more applicable to more traditional organisations.
 Release frequency is related to quality and a sense of timeliness and focus for a team.
-It may very well be that end user agreements/contracts or preferences do not allow for continously changing software to be delivered every week or month.
+It may very well be that end user agreements/contracts or preferences do not allow for continuously changing software to be delivered every week or month.
 However, goals of internal release to staging can avoid the problems that are associated with releasing very large chunks of work over long periods of time.
 Without delving too deeply here, one of the most significant problems with releasing infrequently is that quality suffers; often greatly.
 There is just too much to test in one regression test.
 Again, this can be mitigated with the use of internally, more frequent, delivery targets.

 _Metric: How frequently do you release your software?_